SzilardKosa/RLProject/README.md

     3. *Mac OS X*\
 OS X is well supported; however there are no instructions for certain steps.
 There is so much divergence in how OS X environments are configured.

 > **Note: If you are a Windows 10 user and have never installed Linux before, it might be a bit challenging task.
-For me installing Linux next to Windows 10 the steps on this [link](https://askubuntu.com/questions/726972/dual-boot-windows-10-and-linux-ubuntu-on-separate-hard-drives
+To install Linux next to Windows 10 the steps on this [link](https://askubuntu.com/questions/726972/dual-boot-windows-10-and-linux-ubuntu-on-separate-hard-drives
-) did the trick.
+) did the trick for me.
 This was one of the most clearest explanation on this topic, that i could find.**

 2. **Docker**\